Published by : Bipin BaloniPublished on: May 26, 2026

 7. Better Sleep Quality

-Regular practice of Pranayama promotes relaxation and can help reduce insomnia and sleep disturbances.
-Deep breathing techniques such as Bhramari Pranayama before bed slow your breathing and heart rates, making you feel calm and conducive to restful sleep.
-Practicing Pranayama also helps you sleep better by reducing stress.
+Regular practice of pranayama promotes relaxation and can help reduce insomnia and sleep disturbances.
+Deep breathing techniques such as Bhramari Pranayama before bed slow your breathing and heart rate, making you feel calm and conducive to restful sleep.
+Practising pranayama also helps you sleep better by reducing stress.
 It helps people suffering from serious sleep disorders to sleep better, thereby feeling sleepy and tired during the day.
-Therefore, doing Pranayama can help you get good rest at night and feel more refreshed in the morning.
+Therefore, doing pranayama can help you get good rest at night and feel more refreshed in the morning.

 Conclusion